Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \paragraph{Wrapper feature selection}

-As a wrapper method, we employ our hill-climbing procedure \emph{Greedy Wrapper} (cf.~Algorithm~\ref{al:afs:greedy-wrapper}).
-We set $max\_iters$ to 1000.
-To evaluate feature-set quality within the wrapper, we apply a stratified 80:20 holdout split and train decision trees. $Q(s,X,y)$ corresponds to the prediction performance in terms of MCC on the 20\% validation part.
+As a wrapper method, we employ our hill-climbing procedure \emph{Greedy Wrapper} (cf.~Algorithm~\ref{al:afs:greedy-wrapper}) with $\mathit{max\_iters} = 1000$.
+To evaluate feature-set quality in the wrapper, we apply a stratified 80:20 holdout split and train decision trees. $Q(s,X,y)$ corresponds to the prediction performance in terms of MCC on the 20\% validation part.

 \paragraph{Post-hoc feature importance}